huashengwang1989/photobook/README.md

 Filename format parsing is not included in the project config file (as it is meant to be exportable to json in the future).
 You may refer to `/src/partials/CanvasMulti/configs/calendar.ts` if you need update it.

+**LittleLives**: Above demonstrated image filenames is indeed the same filename format when you mass output the check-in and check-out images.

+**Qoqolo**: There is no batch export function for Qoqolo.
+If you manually save each image by yourself (not recommended, very tedious), you need rename the image files as the default filename is a random string.
+(TODO: a python script to automatically extract check-in-out images and rename them in above format)

 ##### Activity

 For activity photos, images are required to organised in sub-folders based on activities: